KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory1_interrupts.md

 {{% task %}}
-1. What will be the printed in the output of the C-code above ?
+1. What will be the printed output of the C-code above ?
 <br/><br/>
 2. Write a line of C-code that:
   <ul>
-    <li>sets the 3rd byte to '1' and all others to '0'</li>
+    <li>sets the 3rd bit to '1' and all others to '0' (resulting in "00000100")</li>
-    <li>sets the 4th and 5th byte to '1' and all others to '0'</li>
+    <li>sets the 4th and 5th byte to '1' and all others to '0(resulting in "00011000")'</li>
   </ul>
 {{% /task %}}